 The government has imposed challenging budget reductions on public services in Redbridge.
 These affect every one of us as residents of the borough.
-The Council budget has already been cut by £132m and we expect that there is more to come.
+The Council has had to make £166m of savings due to funding cuts and demand pressures and we know that there is more to come.
 Despite the cuts, we have been working hard to deliver the services our residents want, need and deserve.
+The Government funding settlement includes an assumption that Council Tax is increased by Local Authorities.

-The Council remains committed to investing in safety, green spaces, keeping our streets clean and protecting our vulnerable residents.
+The Council remains committed to investing in safety, housing, keeping our streets clean and protecting our vulnerable residents.
 This is reflected in our budget for the coming year, which meets the financial challenge created by austerity head on.
-The Council will continue to invest in our borough while saving £50m through delivering services in ways that are more creative and efficient.
+The Council will continue to invest in our borough while saving £15.406m in 2019/20 through delivering services in ways that are more creative and efficient.